Salary Research Guide

 Current legal and policy basis

-This guide uses the following live reference framework for 2025/26 UK tax year.
+The analysis on this page is anchored to the following live reference framework for 2025/26 UK tax year.

 • Income Tax Act 2007